Space Funeral: Development

-During an interview with tumblr blog fuckyeahspacefuneral, developer thecatamites stated that the game's artstyle was "based on the weird chunky pixel gore from Monster Party especially the way it could be hard to figure out what a wall of tiled bloody heads was meant to represent in game space."
-The music selection of Space Funeral was stated to have been selected by "pulling together things based on kind of superficially similar tendencies and almost creating a fake tradition in that way which could change how you progress from there."
+Space Funeral was developed by indie developer thecatamites (real name Stephen Gillmurphy) and took around a month to make.
+During an interview with tumblr blog fuckyeahspacefuneral, Stephen stated that the game's art style was "based on the weird chunky pixel gore from Monster Party especially the way it could be hard to figure out what a wall of tiled bloody heads was meant to represent in game space."
+The music selection was stated to have been selected by "pulling together things based on kind of superficially similar tendencies and almost creating a fake tradition in that way which could change how you progress from there."
+Much of the game was made up on the spot as an excuse to use a specific music track.

-Space Funeral was stated in the same interview to have been largely inspired by the video games Bat Castle and Monster Party.
+Space Funeral was inspired by the video games Bat Castle and Monster Party.
 In a different interview, Murphy claimed to have played Earthbound in his teens but added it was "kinda too late for it to have an impact" at the time of development.
 Several websites have listed Space Funeral among games very reminiscent of Earthbound, including that interviewer's own site, Paste.

 The game's focus on "corruption" versus the "perfect" graphics of the default RPG Maker was used by the developer to decry what he believed was a modern form of classicism for the RPGs of the 1990s, where people believed they were the "peak" of video games and wanted to copy them as much as possible, instead of experimenting and trying new things.
 He believed that when RPG Maker games break from tradition, they are more interesting.

 Reception

 Space Funeral received positive critical reviews, citing the game's unusual art style, music, and setting.

 Filipe Salgado of Kill Screen rated the game 75/100, saying that its "messiness" went in contrast to the tendency of most games to tie up loose ends, despite the fact that its underlying systems are the same as any Japanese role-playing game.

 Quintin Smith of Rock, Paper, Shotgun described the game as "Final Fantasy directed by Alejandro Jodorowsky", calling the art "disturbed" and the music "awesome".

 Space Funeral gained a cult following over time, partially as a result of attention from YouTubers and streamers.
 Following the release of Space Funeral, several fan made works were made, two of which, Space Funeral 2 and Space Funeral: The Legend of Earth Birth, impressed developer thecatamites so much he claimed them to be canonical.
-Super Space Funeral IV DX Blood Red Version, another "canon" installment which began as a remake of the original, was in development, but scrapped in 2017.